chrispository/ComfyUI-RunPod-August-2025/README.md

-# Better ComfyUI Slim on RunPod - August 2025 Version + Instructions for Newbies
+# Better ComfyUI Slim on RunPod - August 2025 Version + Manager + Crystools + Instructions for Newbies

 This is a fork of kodxana's original Dockerfiles for a slim ComfyUI build.
 I was having various issues getting it to run in August 2025, so this version is hardcoded with a working dependency list as of 8/5/2025, and lots of debugging info in the console logs if you run into any issues.
+The Crystools installation still doesn't seem correct - you will want to go to the Comfy Manager and reinstall Crystools.

 The original version had a 5090 version - I do not.
 This is for non-5090 CUDA devices like A100s, H100s, H200s, B200s, etc etc. The original version also had a File Browser and Zasper, those have also been left out.